Individual Distance Learning Plan

 Students served in self-contained settings will receive assignments from their teacher through Teams and/or paper instructional packets.
 Teachers will monitor and support progress toward IEP goals.

-Students receiving Occupational Therapy, Physical Therapy, Speech-Language Therapy, Vision, Deaf/Hard of Hearing and/or Mental Health Services will be contacted by those providers.
+Occupational Therapy, Physical Therapy, Speech-Language Therapy, Vision, Deaf/Hard of Hearing and/or Mental Health Services will be provided virtually as determined by the Individual Distance Learning Plan in collaboration with the parent/guardian.
 Services will be provided through online sessions or phone consultations.
-Home-Based individualized activities may also be provided.
+Home-based individualized activities may also be provided.

 All IEP/EP/Services plans will remain active.
-Annual review meetings will be facilitated online or by phone during the period of school closure.
+To encourage social distancing, meetings will be facilitated virtually or by phone.
+If a parent is unable to participate virtually, a face-to-face meeting will be scheduled while some participants may attend virtually.
 If a parent has a concern regarding an IEP, contact the child’s teacher.